WDI-SEA/css-airbnb/.github/PULL_REQUEST_TEMPLATE.md

 Please describe your comfort and completeness levels before submitting.

 Comfort Level (1-5):
+4
 Completeness Level (1-5):
+4

-Do you have any remaining questions about this deliverable?:
+Do you have any remaining questions about this deliverable?: Not really I could have perfected this, it would have just taken many more hours than is worth spending currently.